chrberndt/liferay-react-examples/README.md

 # liferay-react-examples
-Explore and demonstrate how to use react with Liferay
+Explore and demonstrate how to use React with Liferay

 ## Prerequisites